pyblosxom/pyblosxom/docs/source/deploy_wsgi.rst

    2.2.
 Verify that your ``WSGIScriptAlias`` points to a valid
         directory on your file system that stores WSGI scripts.

-3. Create a blog--see the instructions for the blog directories, ``config.py`` setup and other bits of **Setting up a blog** in ``install_cgi``.
+3. Create a blog---see the instructions for the blog directories, ``config.py`` setup and other bits of **Setting up a blog** in ``install_cgi``.